mmckechney/SqlBuildManager/docs/setup_azure_environment.md

 https://marketplace.visualstudio.com/items?itemName=VisualStudioClient.MicrosoftVisualStudio2017InstallerProjects

 _If you are having trouble with the installer project loading try disable extension "Microsoft Visual Studio Installer Projects", reenable, then reload the projects.

-# Notes in Unit Testing

-**NOTE: There are currently some concurrency issues with the unit tests.
-You may get some failures in a full run that will then succeed after running aain, selecting only the failed tests**

-There are two types of Unit Tests included in the solution.
-Those that are dependent on a local SQLEXPRESS database (~.Dependent.UnitTest.csproj) and those that aren't (~UnitTest.csproj).
-If you want to be able to run the database dependent tests, you will need to install SQL Express as per the next section

-## SQL Express

-In order to get some of the unit tests to succeed, you need to have a local install of SQLExpress.
-You can find the installer from here [https://www.microsoft.com/en-us/sql-server/sql-server-editions-express] (https://www.microsoft.com/en-us/sql-server/sql-server-editions-express).
-You should be able to leverage the basic install.

-## SQL Package

-`sqlpackage` is needed for the use of the DACPAC features of the tool.
-It should already be available in the `Microsoft_SqlDB_DAC` subfolder (Windows) or the `microsoft-sqlpackage-linux` subfolder (Linux) where you are running your tests.
-If not, you can install the package from here [https://docs.microsoft.com/en-us/sql/tools/sqlpackage-download](https://docs.microsoft.com/en-us/sql/tools/sqlpackage-download).
-The unit tests should find the executable but if not, you may need to add the path to `\SqlBuildManager\SqlSync.SqlBuild\DacPacHelper.cs` in the getter for `sqlPackageExe`.